mrafiqk/frame-node/README.md

 # Create new project

 Create an node framework using NodeJS of the blank one to start fresh.
-Get started with the `ionic new` command
+Get started with the `frame-node new` command

     $ frame-node new <project name>